metaopt/torchopt/.github/ISSUE_TEMPLATE/feature_request.md

 ## Motivation

 Please outline the motivation for the proposal.
-Is your feature request related to a problem? e.g., "I'm always frustrated when [...]".
+Is your feature request related to a problem?
+E.g., "I'm always frustrated when [...]".
 If this is related to another issue, please link here too.

 ## Solution